 Mitch McConnell ‘absolutely’ would support Trump if GOP nominee in 2024

-Senate Minority Mitch McConnell said he would "absolutely" support Donald Trump for president in 2024 if the former president was the Republican nominee in the next presidential election.
+Senate Minority Leader Mitch McConnell, R-Ky., said Thursday he would "absolutely" support Donald Trump if the former president won the Republican nomination in 2024.

-Despite McConnell’s commitment to backing a Trump nomination, he also told "Special Report’s" Bret Baier, "There's a lot to happen between now and '24.
-I've got at least four members I think that are planning on running for president plus governors and others.
-There is no incumbent, should be a wide-open race and fun for you all to cover."
+However, McConnell told "Special Report" host Bret Baier that "there's a lot to happen between now and '24.
+I've got at least four members, I think, that are planning on running for president, plus governors and others.
+There is no incumbent, [so it] should be a wide-open race and fun for you all to cover."

 MCCONNELL: PELOSI COMMISSION TO PROBE JAN.
 6 HAS 'PARTISAN SLANT'